daolympus/daolympus-docs/docs/governance/02_proposal_submission.md

 }
 ```

-Once you feel comfortable, open a pull request in [olympus-v3 repo](https://github.com/OlympusDAO/olympus-v3) in the format `OIP-XXX: proposal simulation`.
+Once you feel comfortable, open a pull request in [daolympus-v3 repo](https://github.com/daolympus/olympus-v3) in the format `DIP-XXX: proposal simulation`.